 4. Improved coordination and core stability

 Great coordination is required to employ striking techniques effectively.
 Without the correct application of technique, the moves are nowhere near as effective.
-Continuingly moving around the heavy bag and utilising strikes from a variety of angles improves coordination and balance.
+Continuingly moving around the heavy bag and utilizing strikes from a variety of angles improves coordination and balance.

 Core stability will also be greatly challenged since many of the strikes require you to be off your centre of balance for short periods.
 This means the core will have to work harder to ensure you stay upright and keep your balance.